psychemedia/island-storynotes/carus-wilson/50-wilson-nicholls-controversy.md

 ## Mrs. Gaskill Recants

-As well as engaging in a public debate, it seems that W. W. Carus Wilson had also been in correspondence wioth Mrs. Gaskill directly.
-And that Mrs. Gaskill appears to have agreed to revise her "Life" as a cosequence.
+As well as engaging in a public debate, it seems that W. W. Carus Wilson had also been in correspondence with Mrs. Gaskill directly.
+And that Mrs. Gaskill appears to have agreed to revise her "Life" as a consequence.

 ```{admonition} Rectifying the injury, July 1857
 :class: dropdown